zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

   Added a Hemirect control that lets you lock the top frame edge at the zenith for a cropped FOV in a LatLong frame rendering.
 This lets you render a vertically cropped 360x90 FOV LatLong image for example and then be able to convert it into a fulldome frame later as the top boundary of the "hemirect" is the zenith pole area.

 Maya
-  Updated the DomeViewer tool to addGearVR Mono Cube support, and included a set of Gear VR panoramic viewing meshes "gearVRCube_mesh.obj", and "gearVRCube_mesh.ma" in the Domemaster3D sourceimages folder
+  Updated the DomeViewer tool to add GearVR Mono Cube support, and included a set of Gear VR panoramic viewing meshes "gearVRCube_mesh.obj", and "gearVRCube_mesh.ma" in the Domemaster3D sourceimages folder

   Changed the DomeViewer "Show Focal Length in HUD" default state to off